bmcdonald3/CUG-2026/README.md

 # Abstract submission
-The transition to OpenCHAMI offers a unique opportunity to redefine how vendors and member sites collaborate.
-Recent efforts have demonstrated the effectiveness of combining HPE’s software engineering expertise with the deep hardware and field experience of LANL system administrators.
-This partnership overcomes the limitations of the traditional model—where developers interpret static PDF standards—by enabling rapid, iterative feedback loops.
+Recent efforts in the OpenCHAMI project have demonstrated the effectiveness of combining HPE’s software engineering expertise with the field experience of LANL system administrators.
+This partnership overcomes the limitations of the traditional model, where developers interpret static PDF standards, by enabling rapid, iterative feedback loops.

 This presentation outlines the co-development methodology used to accelerate the delivery of core OpenCHAMI services.
 We introduce Fabrica, a framework-driven tool that automates the enforcement of API Working Group standards.
 By generating complex infrastructure layers—including event buses, Kubernetes envelopes, and OpenAPI specifications—Fabrica decouples architectural compliance from business logic.